NREL-Sienna/PowerSystems.jl/docs/src/model_developer_guide/adding_custom_types.md

 Note that you can call the helper functions `is_attached(component, system)` and `throw_if_not_attached(component, system)`.

-## JSON Serialization

-PowerSystems provides functionality to serialize an entire system to a JSON file and then deserialize it back to a system.
-The main benefit is that deserializing is significantly faster than reconstructing the system from raw data files.

-### Struct Requirements for Serialization
+### Struct Requirements for Serialization of custom components

+One key feature of `PowerSystems.jl` is the serialization capabilities.
+Supporting serialization and de-serialization of custom components requires the implementation of several methods.
 The serialization code converts structs to dictionaries where the struct fields become dictionary keys.

 The code imposes these requirements:

 1. The InfrastructureSystems methods `serialize` and `deserialize` must be implemented for the struct.
 InfrastructureSystems implements a method that